marynablynk/blynk-particle-integration-withbp/README.md

 ### Create a Mobile Dashboard
 The Blynk app in [Developer Mode](https://docs.blynk.io/en/blynk.apps/overview#developer-mode) enables you to interactively build a custom app by selecting widgets and then configuring them.
 When the app is in [End-user Mode](https://docs.blynk.io/en/blynk.apps/overview#end-user-mode) it will present the app with widgets to the user with a behavior just like any other native app.

-Create an app layout in the [Developer Mode](https://docs.blynk.io/en/blynk.apps/constructor#how-to-enable-developer-mode) using the [Mobile Dashboard Editor](https://docs.blynk.io/en/blynk.apps/constructor).
+Using the [Mobile Dashboard Editor](https://docs.blynk.io/en/blynk.apps/constructor) create a UI layout.
 The exact steps vary between iOS and Android - begin by tapping on the Particle device you activated earlier, tap on the wrench icon, and then the **+** icon to add a widget.
 Add the following widgets: SuperChart (datastreams V14, V15), Labeled Value (V14), Labeled Value (V15), Button (V16), LED (V17), Labeled Value (V6).

 Tap and hold your finger on a widget and drag it to the desired position.
 Use green handles to resize the widget.